Adaptive Complexity Model Predictive Control: Adaptive Complexity MPC

 \subsection{Formal Definition of Adaptive Complexity MPC Algorithm}

-With the control law we can now summarize adaptive complexity MPC as an iterative algorithm shown in Algorithm~\ref{alg:ac:acmpc}.
-This procedure combines the fixed and adaptive simplicity sets, solves the OCP, updates the adaptive simplicity set from its solution, then applies the first element of the control trajectory.
+With the control law and conditions for admissibility we can now summarize adaptive complexity MPC as an iterative algorithm shown in Algorithm~\ref{alg:ac:acmpc}.
+This procedure combines the fixed and adaptive simplicity sets, solves the ACOCP, extracts the lifted solution, updates the adaptive simplicity set from this solution, then applies the first element of the control trajectory.
 Note that this algorithm is no different from standard MPC formulations with the exception of the definition of the simplicity set and lifting of the resulting trajectory.